slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ```
 **pros**
 * easier to add a parameter:
-    * you do not need to add the argument for all invocation
+    * you do not need to add the argument to all invocations
-    * the task ordering arguments is no longer applicable
+    * the task of ordering arguments/parameters is no longer applicable

 **con**
 * it is hard (if at all possible) to set sensible defaults
-* the code in the function needs to handle the possible combinations (permutations do not matter:stuck_out_tongue_winking_eye:) of supplied arguments: lead to lots of defensive programming or hoping for the best and dealing with consequences
+* the code in the function needs to handle the possible combinations (permutations do not matter:stuck_out_tongue_winking_eye:) of supplied vs not supplied arguments: lead to lots of defensive programming or hoping for the best and dealing with consequences
-* the arguments lose all semantic meaning: without reading the body of the function you cannot tell if an argument is needed or not
+* the arguments lose all semantic meaning: without reading the body of the function you cannot tell if an argument is required or not

 Now, you are in the know.
 <p align="center">